 - end-to-end

-Once you see that curve, checkpointing, partial recovery, and resume-after-failure become infrastructure.
-A larger model may raise per-step reliability, but the exponent stays.
+Once you see that curve, checkpointing, partial recovery, and resume-after-failure become mandatory infrastructure.
+A larger model might bump up per-step reliability, but that exponent isn’t going anywhere.
+Put bluntly: you are building a state machine with a stochastic transition function right in the middle.

 The stochastic part

-The harness is deterministic code.
-Tools run the same way each time, context assembly is a function, and transitions are edges you defined.
-Then the run reaches the model and returns text that was impossible to derive in advance.
+The harness itself is just pure, deterministic code.
+Tools run the same way every time, context assembly is a basic function, and transitions are edges you defined.
+But then the run hits the model, and it returns text that was impossible to derive in advance.

-“Stochastic” gets used for two different problems, and mixing them wastes time.
-The narrow sense is sampling variance: temperature, top-p, the weighted die over tokens.
-You can drive those toward zero and still miss bit-identical runs, because batching, floating-point ordering, mixture-of-experts routing, and silent revisions sit underneath the same model name.
+People use “stochastic” for two different problems, and mixing them up wastes time.
+The narrow sense is just sampling variance: temperature and top-p.
+You can drive those down to zero, but you’ll still miss bit-identical runs because batching, floating-point ordering, mixture-of-experts routing, and silent revisions sit underneath the exact same model name.

-The broader sense is underspecification.
-There is no closed-form spec for the next customer message the way there is for parseInt on a novel string.
-Fixing sampling leaves that layer untouched.
+The broader sense is simply underspecification.
+There is no closed-form spec for the next customer message the way there is for parseInt on a new string.
+Fixing your sampling leaves that layer completely untouched.

 exercise · resampling